 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and timber decking.
-Boundary divisions are marked by timber fencing and masonry walls.
-There is a driveway to the side of the property.
+There are garden grounds to the front, side and rear of the property, these being laid out in grass, concrete paving and stone chips.
+Boundary divisions are marked by brick walls.
+There is driveway to the front and side of the property.

 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
-There is a PVC lined ceiling to the bathroom.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are PVC walls finishes to the kitchen and bathroom.
+Internal walls are of masonry construction finished in plaster.
+There are tiled wall finishes to the shower room.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction consisting of chipboard laid over timber joists.
-L
+Flooring is of suspended timber construction consisting of what I assume to be tongue and groove boards laid over timber joists.